Internet users may not wait more than a few seconds for a website to load, but they are willing to spend 100 minutes a day watching online videos.

 81% of internet users watch YouTube.
 These are leads you could capture and transform into leads for your business.
 That’s why it’s a no-brainer to use YouTube as part of your digital marketing and content marketing strategies.

 Now that you know about the power of video and how it can impact your business – it’s time to learn the fundamentals of YouTube SEO.
 That way, you can learn how to cater to the algorithm and start dominating the YouTube search.

 - YouTube SEO tips

 - How to do keyword research for videos

 - How to optimize videos to rank well

 - How to build links & promote your videos

-Understanding How YouTube Ranks its Videos
+Understanding How YouTube Ranks Videos

-Google’s ownership of YouTube has helped the platform transform into a powerhouse for video search, secured instant indexation, and also helped it secure a preferential spot in SERPs (for certain queries).
+Google’s ownership of YouTube has helped the platform transform into a powerhouse for video search and secured instant indexation.
+It also helped YouTube secure a preferential spot in SERPs (for certain queries).